particle-iot/docs/src/content/faq/pricing/general-questions.md

 ### What is the Device Cloud?
-The Device Cloud is a powerful set of tools and infrastructure designed to build, connect, and manage your IoT fleet.
-It encompasses access to Particle's cloud-side offerings, which includes:
+The Device Cloud is a powerful set of tools and infrastructure designed to build, connect, and manage your fleet of Particle devices.
+It encompasses access to Particle's cloud-side services, which includes:
 - Developer tools
 - Device management
 - Over-the-air firmware updates